-In July, the Department for Communities and Local Government launched a consultation on proposed reforms to the leasehold market in England, which include a ban on the sale of new-build leasehold homes and limiting on ground rents to 'peppercorn' rates.
+BACKGROUND: In July 2017, the Department for Communities and Local Government launched a consultation on proposed reforms to the leasehold market in England, which included a ban on the sale of new-build leasehold homes and limiting ground rents to 'peppercorn' rates.

 These reforms could have a damaging impact on CLTs across the country.
 Leasehold enables CLTs to act as long-term stewards of housing, preserving its affordability for future generations.
 A third of all CLT housing completed to date has been completed under leasehold, and restricting the sale of new-build leasehold housing would impede the delivery of the 4500 new affordable homes currently in the CLT pipeline.

-Our consultation response was submitted on 19th September.
-Please download our response from the bottom of the page.
+Our consultation response was submitted on 19 September 2017.
+This is available to download at the bottom of this page.